Helsinki-NLP/OPUS-CAT/editrules.md

     <img src="./images/editrules5.png?raw=true" alt="drawing" width="100%"/>

-6. The tester displays the result of the rule application.
+6. <a name="pre_edit_tester"></a>The tester displays the result of the rule application.
 Parts of the source sentence that match the rule are highlighted, as are the replacements performed in the edited source sentence:

     <img src="./images/editrules6.png?raw=true" alt="drawing" width="100%"/>